Kong/docs.konghq.com/app/konnect/dev-portal/audit-logging/webhook.md

 Now that you have an external endpoint and authorization credentials, you can set up an audit log destination in {{site.konnect_short_name}}.
 The `/audit_log_destinations` endpoint allows you to set your audit log destination, which includes the endpoint URL and access key for your SIEM provider, and reuse it.

-The {{site.konnect_short_name}} API uses [Personal Access Token (PAT)](/konnect/api/#authentication) authentication.
-You can obtain your PAT from the [personal access token page](https://cloud.konghq.com/global/account/tokens).
-The PAT must be passed in the `Authorization` header of all requests.

-1. Create an audit log destination by sending a request to the `/audit-log-destinations` endpoint with the connection details for your SIEM provider:
+1. Create an audit log destination by sending a request to the [`/audit-log-destinations`](/konnect/api/audit-logs/latest/) endpoint with the connection details for your SIEM provider:

     ```sh
     curl -i -X POST https://global.api.konghq.com/v2/audit-log-destinations \